Apros7/cheap_conveyor_belt/README.md

 - 1:                        MotorDriver

 ### Options
-- You can either buy 90 degree cornors for the frame or print them yourself (2 x frame_cornors1.stl & 2 x frame_cornors_mirrir.stl)
+- You can either buy 90 degree cornors for the frame or print them yourself (2 x frame_cornors.stl & 2 x frame_cornors_mirrir.stl)
 - You need a DriverExtension for your RollerEndingWithMotor.
+Depending on what speed you want, you can either print DriverExtensionSlowSpeed or DriverExtensionHighSpeed.
+You can of course also edit the files yourself to adjust the number of teeth on the DriverExtension.

 ### How to build
 By now you should have everything as specified on this picture below: